Carol Off

-Carol Off (born 1954/1955) is a Canadian journalist, commentator, and author associated with CBC Television and CBC Radio.
+Carol Off (born 1954/1955) is a Canadian journalist, commentator, and author formerly associated with CBC Television and CBC Radio.

 Early life

 Off was born in Winnipeg, Manitoba, in 1954 or 1955.
 She moved to Ottawa at ten years old and later moved to London, Ontario.
 As a child, she kept a diary and enjoyed going to libraries.
 She dropped out of high school to go traveling and hitchhiked around Canada for 2 years.
 After returning, she finished high school and married for the first time.

 She attended the University of Western Ontario and studied English, which began her career.

 Career

-She got her start in journalism as a staff writer for The Gazette, the student newspaper at the University of Western Ontario.
+Off got her start in journalism as a staff writer for The Gazette, the student newspaper at the University of Western Ontario.
 She graduated with a B.A. degree from Western in 1981.

 Off was a host of CBC Radio One's As It Happens from 2006 to 2022.
 Previously a documentary reporter for The National, where she covered international affairs, Off also hosted the political debate series counterSpin on CBC Newsworld.

 She served on the board of directors of Canadian Journalists for Free Expression from 2001 to 2007.

 Off has been honoured for her journalism with a Gemini Award (2002), the John Drainie Award for distinguished contributions to Canadian broadcasting (2008), and a Gabriel Award (2016).

 Off has also written books on the Canadian military, including The Lion, the Fox, and the Eagle (2000) and The Ghosts of Medak Pocket: the Story of Canada's Secret War (2005, ISBN 0-679-31294-3).

 In 2006, she released Bitter Chocolate, a book about the corruption and human rights abuses associated with the cocoa industry.
 She wrote that French-Canadian journalist Guy-André Kieffer, who was kidnapped in Abidjan, Côte d'Ivoire in 2004, had been murdered for exposing Ivorian government corruption in connection with cocoa.